remixer-dec/botality-ii/README.md

 - for text-to-speech module download VITS models, put their names in `tts_voices` configuration option and path to their directory in `tts_path`
 - for llm module, see LLM Setup section bellow
 - run the bot with `python bot.py`
+- if you want to use webui + api, run it with `python dashboard.py`

 python3.10+ is recommended, due to aiogram compatibility, if you are experiencing problems with whisper or logging, please update numpy.
 ### Supported language models (tested):